-- Examinees must enter the testing room at least 20 minutes prior to the start of the exam. - Certificates of Proficiency showing TOEIC, TOEFL and IELTS scores will be collected before the start of Academic Exam I as required by the exam supervisor, etc. (For applicants who submitted it with application documents, it is necessary.).
-Certificates of foreign language proficiency will be returned at the interviews. - Examinees may bring non-programmable scientific calculators for use in the written components of Academic Exam I. - International student applicants may use dictionaries.
-However, electronic dictionaries are not allowed. - Dictionaries cannot be used other than by international student applicants.
+- Examinees must enter the testing room at least 20 minutes prior to the start of the exam. - Certificates of Proficiency showing TOEIC, TOEFL and IELTS scores will be collected before the start of Academic Exam I (For applicants who submitted it with application documents, it is not necessary.).
+Certificates of foreign language proficiency will be returned at the interviews. - Examinees may bring non-programmable scientific calculators for use in the written components of Academic Exam I and Academic Exam II. - International student applicants may use dictionaries.
+However, electronic dictionaries are not allowed. - Dictionaries cannot be used other than by international student applicants. - Applicants of the Special Admission for International Students can use English to answer the entrance examinations.